oukorichard/alx-low_level_programming/0x0B-malloc_free/README.md

-this directory contans problems related to Dynamic memory allocation
+this directory contains problems related to Dynamic memory allocation